Ayjent/BRS-Translator/docs/source/reference.rst

 .. note::
   Elasticsearch Regex Rules link does not provide any guidance on how to utilize the fields that new Search application will utilize.

-Field Reference
-^^^^^^^^^^^^^^^

-The Field Reference displays a table of the new Search application fields, including the field syntax, the full name of the field, and an example of the syntax appropriate for that field.
-These are just the fields that the BRS Translator will produce in the Regex Pattern Output, and does not include the entire list that the new Search application will utilize.